Course Ten - String & variables in python

 Triple-Quoted Strings

-Triple quotes allow multi-line strings including special characters like newlines \n
+Triple quotes allow multi-line strings including special characters like newlines \n or tabs \t:

 para_str = """This is a long string